 - Optional: Place a piece of red tissue paper in each pocket and arrange so it’s sticking out.

-You’re ready to decorate for Fourth of July!
+You’re ready to decorate for Memorial Day or July 4!
 Hang your decorative banner on a mantle, wall, on the patio or in a doorway.

 Diana Buell is a local mom and crafter at heart.
 To see the original project that inspired her, visit www.thatswhatchesaid.net/JEAN-POCKET-USA-BUNTING.